 - Be matriculated in a registered degree or certificate program at Rockland Community College.

-- Have a cumulative grade point average below 2.0 at the time of re-entry or program change.
+- Have a cumulative grade point average below 2.0.

-- Complete a minimum of 12 credits with a C or better in each subsequent course following the application.
+- Complete 12 or more credits with a C or better in each subsequent course following the application.

 - Demonstrate that a new degree/certificate program is being pursued if a change in degree/certificate program is being used as a basis for the forgiveness request.
-Return to original program would result in the reinstatement of the forgiveness courses into the cumulative GPA.
+Return to the original program would result in the reinstatement of the forgiven courses into the cumulative GPA.

-- Acknowledge in writing the restrictions of this policy.
+- Acknowledge in writing the restrictions of the policy.

-- Have not received a degree from Rockland Community College.
+- Not have received a degree from Rockland Community College.